eliotsykes/dan-todo/GUIDE.md

 ### Heroku buildpacks

 Heroku is a great way to host your Rails apps.
-It just works out-of-the-box, which can sometimes feel a little magical.
+It just works out-of-the-box, which can sometimes feel a little mysterious.

-We're going to need to understand what causes this magical illusion if we want to successfully deploy an app that relies on both Ruby **and** Node.js.
+We're going to peak behind the curtain on this mystery to help us build a working, repeatable, deployment process that relies on both Ruby **and** Node.js.

 When you deploy to Heroku, it looks at the files inside your app, and takes an educated guess at what programming language and environment is needed to run your application.

 In the case of Rails apps, it guesses you need a Ruby environment, and sets this up for you using the "Ruby buildpack".

 A buildpack is a collection of scripts that setup a Heroku server by installing software specified in the buildpack.
-For example, the Ruby buildpack installs Ruby on any Heroku server its used on.
+For example, the Ruby buildpack installs Ruby on any Heroku server it is used on.

 Heroku has individual buildpacks to setup environments for many programming languages, including Ruby, Python, PHP, Java, and most importantly to us, JavaScript/Node.js.